benofbrown/darksouls/Elden_Ring.md

 - Morgott
 - Upgrade Mimic Tear to +10
 - Boreal Dragon (for the runes)
-- Tree that drops the magic boosting tear
+- Tree that drops the magic boosting tear, North of the Church of Vows
 - Ulcerated that drops the inifinite FP tear
+- Grab the Site of Grace at the start of Wyndham Catacombs, but don't do the dungeon yet, we'll come back later.
-- Get Comet Azur, Terra Magica.
+- Get Comet Azur
+- Warp to Debate Hall and get Radagon's Icon, warp back there and get the stonesword key and the magic boosting talisman
+- Warp to Crystalline Woods and get Terra Magica
 - Fire Giant
 - Godskin Duo
 - Upgrade Moonveil to +10